wisarootl/git-and-github-bootcamp/README.md

 - Rebase :

   - as an alternative to merging
-  - as a cleanup tool for git history
+  - as a cleanup tool for git history (interactive rebase)

 - move `<side-branch>` to the head of `<main-branch>`
   - all commits in `<side-branch>` are recreate (commit hashes are changed)